Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

-\begin{lemma} Let $\hat{F}:\hat{\Gamma}\to\hat{T}$ be a modification of $F\colon\Gamma\to\mathbb{R}$ with no contracted edges.
-Then there exists some point $P$ on the contracted subgraph in $\Gamma$ which is a turning point with respect to a path from $A$ to $P$. \end{lemma} \begin{proof} A walk can be constructed on the contracted subgraph starting and ending at $A$.
+\begin{proof} A walk can be constructed on the contracted subgraph starting and ending at $A$.
 The modification $\hat{F}$ has the same value for the starting and ending points of the walk.
 By the mean value theorem, there is a turning point on this subgraph. \end{proof}

 We can now give the example in the form of the following:

 \begin{proposition} The map $F\colon\Gamma\to\mathbb{R}$ in Figure~\ref{fig: g1_speyer_one_leg} is not $H$-modifiable, and therefore not realizable. \end{proposition}